neu-se/CS4530-Fall-2022/Assignments/ip1/ip1.md

 ## Changelog
 * 9/9/22: Added clear instructions to run eslint
 * 9/12/22: Clarified which properties to use for `fromMapObject`
+* 9/13/22: Added note about integration tests in part 4

 ## Getting started with this assignment